pal03377/master-thesis/thesis.typ

   caption: [Architecture of Athena-CoFee, taken from~@cofee], ) <athenaCoFeeArchitecture>

 When a predetermined exercise deadline arrives, a sequence of events unfolds.
-Artemis LMS sends a list of submissions to the Load Balancer within Athena-CoFee, including a callback URL for subsequent use (@atheneLoadBalancer).
+Artemis sends a list of submissions to the Load Balancer within Athena-CoFee, including a callback URL for subsequent use (@atheneLoadBalancer).
 This Load Balancer distributes the tasks among several different services.

 The Segmentation Service first partitions each submission into a list of TextBlocks and stores their start and end indexes.
 The Embedding Service then adopts deeply contextualized word representations, specifically the ElMO model (@elmo), to construct a linguistic embedding of these segments (@cofee).
 Following this, the Clustering Service applies the Hierarchical Density-Based Spatial Clustering (HDBSCAN, @hdbscan) algorithm to assemble clusters of the embedded segments.